neurogym/neurogym/docs/installation.md

 # Installation

-## Step 1: Create a virtual environment
+## 1: Create a virtual environment

 Create and activate a virtual environment to install the current package, e.g. using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) (please refer to their